 Introduction to multi agent systems

 Multi agent systems are networks of autonomous entities, known as agents, that interact and work together to achieve individual and shared goals.
-These systems have gained significant attention in recent years due to their ability to solve complex problems that are difficult for single-agent systems to tackle.
+These systems have gained significant attention in recent years due to their ability to solve complex problems that are difficult for a single agent system to tackle.

 In a multi agent system, multiple agents collaborate and coordinate their actions to achieve a common objective, making them particularly useful in applications such as supply chain management, transportation systems, and healthcare.

-Unlike single-agent systems, where one agent is responsible for all tasks, multi agent systems distribute tasks among multiple agents.
+Unlike a single agent system, where one agent is responsible for all tasks, multi agent systems distribute tasks among different agents.
 This distribution allows for greater flexibility and efficiency, as each agent can specialize in specific tasks and share information with other agents.
-By leveraging different agents and distributed problem solving, these systems enhance decision-making and task management.
+By leveraging distributed problem solving and strong agent communication, these systems enhance decision-making and task management.

-By leveraging the strengths of multiple agents, these systems can handle dynamic and complex environments more effectively.
+By leveraging the strengths of multiple agents, these systems can handle dynamic environments and complex workflows more effectively.

-Before getting into why multi-agent systems are becoming a bigger deal, let’s first nail down what an agentic system is.
+Before getting into why multi agent systems are becoming a bigger deal, let’s first nail down what an agent based system is.

 An AI Agent can be defined as an autonomous system that can observe its environment, reason about its goals, and take actions using external tools to achieve a desired outcome. - Google